 Tax issues for contractors who save large sums of money in their limited companies

-Building up a pot of cash in a contractor limited company could lead to an unexpected and unpleasant tax bill.
+Building up a pot of cash in a contractor limited company could lead to an unexpected and unpleasant tax bill, until the main and small companies corporation tax rates equalise.
 Contractors have traditionally considered one of the benefits of the contracting lifestyle to be periods of high earnings interspersed with long breaks.
 As a result, many high-earning contractors actively accumulate large balances of cash and other financial assets in their contractor limited companies.

-But James Abbott of contractor accountant Baker Watkin warns that this could leave contractors paying more tax than they expected.
-“Contractors with large cash balances and financial investments in their company can fall foul of Close Investment Company (CIC) rules and see their corporation tax leap to 28%,” explains Abbott.
+But James Abbott of contractor accountant Abbott Moore LLP warns that this could leave contractors paying more tax than they expected.
+“Contractors with large cash balances and financial investments in their company can fall foul of Close Investment Company (CIC) rules and see their corporation tax increase to 23%,” explains Abbott.
 “And those who also take long breaks from contracting run the risk of their limited company being classified as investment companies by HMRC, with correspondingly higher tax bills.”

 CIC rules will, eventually, apply